The Ultimate Guide to Gutter Maintenance

 If your gutters are clog free but you’re still experiencing drippage and improper water flow, you have leaky gutters.
 Many times, this problem is caused by erosion or a crack in your gutters.
 In order to fix this, you can patch the leak with a non-silicone caulking and reseal the whole seam.
 Silicone breaks down in sunlight, so look at the label of your caulk to be sure it’s not affected by UV light.
 Be aware that this could become a recurring issue in the future and further repair may be necessary.
 Caulking over existing caulk doesn’t normally solve the problem.
 The best solution is scraping out all of the old caulk and working from a clean surface.

 Pitch refers to the slight slope on your gutters which allows water to flow down into your downspouts.
 Poor pitch from an improper gutter installation will cause water to pool in your gutters.
 This can sometimes be a challenging issue to see from the ground, but this issue can allow clogs to form, pests to settle in and gutter corrosion.
-Gutter corrosion is normally in the form of tiny pin-sized holes that occur from the debris in your gutter breaking down into compost.
+Corrosion is normally in the form of tiny pin-sized holes that occur from the debris in your gutter breaking down into compost.
 Improper pitch can also cause the pooling water to seep into the house and cause water damage to your siding and or roof.
-Call a gutter company to remedy this problem since improper pitch can lead to a host of problems.
+Call a gutter covers company to remedy this problem since improper pitch can lead to a host of problems.

 Chapter Four: Why Install Gutter Guards?